depcheck/depcheck/README.md

 ## API

-Similar options are provided to `depcheck` function for programming.
+Similar options are provided to `depcheck` function for programming:

 ```js
 import depcheck from 'depcheck';